Skip to content

 You could start out as a trainee or assistant to a make-up team, or find casual work doing make-up and hair for extras in crowd scenes.

-You could also get experience in salon, wedding and events make-up, or through working in cosmetics sales, and build a professional portfolio to demonstrate your skills.
+You could get experience in salon, wedding and events make-up.
+You might also work in cosmetics sales, and build a professional portfolio to demonstrate your skills.

 Volunteering and work experience

-You could volunteer behind the scenes in theatres or amateur dramatic societies.
+You could volunteer behind the scenes in theatres or amateur dramatic societies to get some experience.

 Other routes

-You can do specialist make-up and beauty courses through private beauty schools.
+You can do specialist make-up and beauty courses through commercial beauty schools.

 More information